-The Medical Certificate of Cause of Death is signed and issued by a doctor to confirm the main cause of death.
+One of the first things to do when someone dies is to get a Medical Certificate of Cause of Death signed and issued by a doctor to confirm the main cause of death.
 This is likely to be your loved one’s registered doctor but could be an on-call doctor depending on the circumstances surrounding the death.

 You’ll need this certificate to register a death with the relevant local authorities.